Jejere: Premier

 The film, which was produced by Laide Bakare was premiered at Orchid Hotel in Lagos, and it was attended by different celebrities as well as government officials.

 Cast

 Starring in the film are Abolore Adegbola Akande, Akin Lewis, Ebun Oloyede, Laide Bakare Emeka Ike, Oby Alex O, and Fathia Balogun.

 Synopsis

-A woman is been pressured by her husband to give him a male a boy after 8 girls, despite her failing health.
-The film also address contemporary issues such as kidnapping, unemployment, and corruption.
+A woman is being pressured by her husband to give him a male child after 8 girls, despite her failing health.
+The film also addresses contemporary issues such as kidnapping, unemployment, and corruption.